The Best Times to Visit Australia for Perfect Weather and Cheap Flights (Video)

 Seasons in Australia are opposite to those in the Northern Hemisphere, with summer from December through February, and winter from June through August.
 The exact type of weather you'll experience depends largely on the region.

-Darwin, in the Northern Territory, sees temperatures in the high seventies during the winter and can have no rainfall at all, but summers are extremely hot, with serious downpours.
+Darwin, in the Northern Territory, sees temperatures in the high 70s during the winter and can have no rainfall at all, but summers are extremely hot, with serious downpours.

-In southern Australia, like Adelaide and Melbourne, summer temperatures often hover in the low seventies, and winters are cool.
-Pack a few sweaters as well as a pieces for warmer weather, no matter the time of year.
+In southern Australia, including Adelaide and Melbourne, summer temperatures often hover in the low 70s, and winters are cool.
+Pack a few sweaters as well as pieces for warmer weather, no matter the time of year.
 Kangaroo Island, just southeast of Adelaide, shares a similar climate.
 Visit in January or February for warm beach weather — and to catch baby ‘roos hopping around.

 The Best Times to Visit the East Coast